Nike Junior Golf Camps, Duke University

 Nike Junior Golf Camps

 Join members of the Duke University coaching staff in Durham, NC for an elite junior golf camp experience.
-This program is designed to help golfers reach their goals by focusing on lowering scores through intense instruction.
+These programs are designed to help golfers reach their goals by focusing on lowering scores through intense instruction.

 Winter All Skills Camp (Day)